Asperger syndrome

-The exact cause of Asperger's is poorly understood.
+The exact cause of autism, including what was formerly known as Asperger syndrome, is not well understood.
 While it has high heritability, the underlying genetics have not been determined conclusively.
 Environmental factors are also believed to play a role.
 Brain imaging has not identified a common underlying condition.
-There is no single treatment, and the UK's National Health Service (NHS) guidelines suggest that 'treatment' of any form of autism should not be a goal, since autism is not 'a disease that can be removed or cured'.
-According to the Royal College of Psychiatrists, while co-occurring conditions might require treatment, 'management of autism itself is chiefly about the provision of the education, training and social support/care required to improve the person's ability to function in the everyday world'.
+There is no single treatment, and the UK's National Health Service (NHS) guidelines suggest that "treatment" of any form of autism should not be a goal, since autism is not "a disease that can be removed or cured".
+According to the Royal College of Psychiatrists, while co-occurring conditions might require treatment, "management of autism itself is chiefly about the provision of the education, training, and social support/care required to improve the person's ability to function in the everyday world".
 The effectiveness of particular interventions for autism is supported by only limited data.
 Interventions may include social skills training, cognitive behavioral therapy, physical therapy, speech therapy, parent training, and medications for associated problems, such as mood or anxiety.
 Autistic characteristics tend to become less obvious in adulthood, but social and communication difficulties usually persist.

-In 2015, Asperger's was estimated to affect 37.2 million people globally, or about 0.5% of the population.
+In 2015, Asperger syndrome was estimated to affect 37.2 million people globally, or about 0.5% of the population.
 The exact percentage of people affected has still not been firmly established.
 Autism spectrum disorder is diagnosed in males more often than females, and females are typically diagnosed at a later age.
-The modern conception of Asperger syndrome came into existence in 1981, and went through a period of popularization.
-It became a standardized diagnosis in the 1990s, and was retired as a diagnosis in 2013.
+The modern conception of Asperger syndrome came into existence in 1981 and went through a period of popularization.
+It became a standardized diagnosis in the 1990s, and was merged into ASD in 2013.
 Many questions and controversies about the condition remain.

 Classification

-The extent of the overlap between Asperger syndrome and high-functioning autism (HFA – autism unaccompanied by intellectual disability) is unclear.
-The ASD classification is to some extent an artifact of how autism was discovered, and may not reflect the true nature of the spectrum; methodological problems have beset Asperger syndrome as a valid diagnosis from the outset.
-In the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published in May 2013, Asperger syndrome, as a separate diagnosis, was eliminated and folded into autism spectrum disorder.
-Like the diagnosis of Asperger syndrome, the change was controversial and thus Asperger syndrome was subsequently not removed from the WHO's ICD-10; however, it was removed from the ICD-11.
+The extent of the overlap between Asperger syndrome and other forms of autism, particularly what was sometimes called high-functioning autism is unclear.
+The ASD classification is to some extent an artifact of how autism was discovered, and it may not reflect the true nature of the spectrum; methodological problems have beset Asperger syndrome as a valid diagnosis from the outset.
+As noted above, in the 2010s, Asperger syndrome, as a separate diagnosis, was eliminated and folded into autism spectrum disorder in the DSM-5 and the ICD-11.
+Like the diagnosis of Asperger syndrome, the change was controversial.

-The World Health Organization (WHO) previously defined Asperger syndrome (AS) as one of the autism spectrum disorders (ASD) or pervasive developmental disorders (PDD), which are a spectrum of psychological conditions that are characterized by abnormalities of social interaction and communication that pervade the individual's functioning, and by restricted and repetitive interests and behavior.
-Like other neurodevelopmental disorders, ASD begins in infancy or childhood, has a steady course without remission or relapse, and has impairments that result from maturation-related changes in various systems of the brain.
+The World Health Organization (WHO) previously defined Asperger syndrome (AS) as one of the pervasive developmental disorders (PDD), which are a spectrum of psychological disorders that are characterized by abnormalities of social interaction and communication that pervade the individual's functioning, and by restricted and repetitive interests and behavior.
+Like other neurodevelopmental conditions, ASD begins in infancy or childhood, has a steady course without remission or relapse, and has impairments that result from maturation-related changes in various systems of the brain.